SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Step 2 - Specify or supplement the value for the ‘ExtendedProps’ configuration property to: ‘Solace_JMS_SSL_TrustStore=___Path_or_URL___;Solace_JMS_SSL_TrustStorePassword=___Password___;Solace_JMS_SSL_TrustStoreFormat=jks’  (Update the values ‘__Path_or_URL__’ and ‘__Password__’ accordingly)

-### Working with XA Transactions
+### Working with Transactions<a name="working-with-transactions"></a>

-This section demonstrates how to configure the Solace message broker to support the XA transaction processing capabilities of the Solace JCA Resource Adapter.
-In addition, code examples are provided showing JMS message consumption and production over XA transactions using both Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.
+This section demonstrates how to configure the Solace message broker to support the transaction processing capabilities of the Solace JCA Resource Adapter.
+In addition, code examples are provided showing JMS message consumption and production over both types of Enterprise Java Bean transactions: Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.

-XA transactions are supported in the general-availability release of SolOS version 7.1.
-The Solace JCA Resource Adapter, by default, provides XA Transaction support for Enterprise Java Beans.
+Both BMT and CMT transactions are mapped to Solace JCA Resource Adapter XA Transactions.
+XA transactions are supported from the general-availability release of SolOS version 7.1.

+Note: BMT is using one-phase-commit and for CMT it is up to the container to use one-phase or two-phase-commit.

-In addition to the standard XA Recovery functionality provided through the Solace JCA Resource Adapter, SolOS version 7.1 provides XA transaction administration facilities in the event that customers must perform manual failure recovery.
-Refer to the document [Solace-JMS-REF] for full details on administering and configuring XA Transaction support on the Solace Message Broker.
+In addition to the standard XA Recovery functionality provided through the Solace JCA Resource Adapter, the Solace message broker provides XA transaction administration facilities in the event that customers must perform manual failure recovery.
+For full details refer to the [Solace documentation on administering and configuring XA Transaction](https://docs.solace.com/Configuring-and-Managing/Performing-Heuristic-Actions.htm ) on the Solace message broker.

-#### Enabling XA Support for JMS Connection Factories – Solace Message Broker
+#### Enabling XA Support for JMS Connection Factories – Solace Message Broker<a name="enabling-xa-support"></a>

-To enable XA transaction support for specific JMS connection factories the customer must configure XA support for the respective JNDI connection factory on the Solace Message Broker:
+When using CMT or BMT transactions, XA transaction support must be enabled for the specific JMS connection factories: the customer needs to configure XA support property for the respective JNDI connection factory on the Solace message broker:

 ```
 (config)# jndi message-vpn solace_VPN